-A Guide to travelling around the Kimberley Australia
+A Guide to travelling the Kimberley Australia

 The Kimberley Region is a remote expanse in North Western Australia with an area as big as Germany.
 When the Purnululu National Park obtained World Heritage Status, tourist interest in this region rapidly increased.